 Complaint about an illegal builder or vendor

-If you believe that a builder or vendor of a new home is not licensed or has not enrolled a new home with Tarion, please complete this illegal building complaint form (download) and email it to firstname.lastname@example.org.
-If you are unsure about the status of a builder or vendor, you can check on the Ontario Builder Directory (OBD).
+If you believe that a builder or vendor is not licensed, please complete this illegal building form and email it to email@example.com.If you are unsure about the status of a builder or vendor, you can check on the Ontario Builder Directory (OBD).
 The OBD has up-to-date information about all builders and vendors in Ontario.
 Regardless of licensing status, you may still choose to file a complaint to the HCRA.

 If you need assistance with filing a complaint with the HCRA, contact the HCRA Licensing and Customer Service Department at firstname.lastname@example.org

-All complaints filed to the HCRA will be acknowledged within two business days.
+All complaints filed to the HCRA will be acknowledged within three to five business days.
 The HCRA will be transparent about anticipated service standards, so you know what to expect.

 The HCRA will conduct an impartial assessment of complaints received from all parties.
 It is not necessary for you to determine if there has been a violation of the New Home Construction Licensing Act or its regulations.
 Your complaint will be reviewed and a determination made whether the HCRA has the authority to deal with the matter.